Let’s Design Your Plan of Attack

 The Draft Setup

-We’re running through a full superflex draft from every position here to determine top strategies and even specific player targets.
+We’re running a full superflex draft from every position to find the best strategies and specific player targets.

 Here’s the lineup I’ve used for this exercise: